ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 This "streaming network" has been putting out a more consistent form of garbo entertainment as we enter into 2020, leveraging reality TV and "true crime" to a larger and larger extent.
 While the media is popular - titles liek _Tiger King_, _Inventing Anna_ etc - they also create an opportunity where the "star" becomes newly affordable due to their recent imprisonment and legal fees, with _Razzlekhan_ being a recent entry.

-I'm not surprised my low rent comedy-over-audio-surveillance routine spelled out "premium value" to these poor taste having ass clowns, but it's worth noting in the early months of 2022, their stock value went from around $600 a share to just below $400 as I started at Weber-Aufderhar, collapsing further to $200 a share when I started working at Goodwin Inc, where I suspect they continued their TV show / investigation alongside the DNC McKhartyistHive infiltrated Biden Harris DOJ and intelligence services and have not yet stopped.
+I'm not surprised my low rent comedy-over-audio-surveillance routine spelled out "premium value" to these poor taste having ass clowns, but it's worth noting in the early months of 2022, their stock value went from around $600 a share to just below $400 as I started at Runolfsdottir Group, collapsing further to $200 a share when I started working at Fay and Sons, where I suspect they continued their TV show / investigation alongside the DNC McKhartyistHive infiltrated Biden Harris DOJ and intelligence services and have not yet stopped.

 10. *Neera Tanden may have played a role given her ability to control WH messaging at the time as the Staff Secretary to POTUS Biden and may have been motivated due to her long history of Social Media fueds*